yecril71pl/cpp-docs.pl-pl/docs/standard-library/ctype-class.md

 ### <a name="parameters"></a>Parametry

+*maskVal*<br/>
-*maskVal* wartość maski nie mają być dopasowywane znak.
+ Wartość maski nie mają być dopasowywane znak.

+*pierwszy*<br/>
-*pierwszy* wskaźnik do pierwszego znaku w zakresie do przeskanowania.
+ Wskaźnik do pierwszego znaku w zakresie do przeskanowania.

+*ostatni*<br/>
-*ostatni* wskaźnik do znaku zaraz po ostatni znak w zakresie do skanowania.
+ Wskaźnik do znaku zaraz po ostatni znak w zakresie do skanowania.

 ### <a name="return-value"></a>Wartość zwracana